Why Can’t I Tan? – Everything You Need To Know

 Wrong Tanning Time

-Tanning time needs to be kept in check, to help build enough of a tan, but also to not spend too much time out in the sun that your skin burns.
+Tanning time needs to be kept in check to build a sufficient tan while also avoiding excessive sun exposure to prevent skin burns.

-The longer you expose your skin to UV rays, the higher your chance of burning, but you also need to spend enough time in the sun to help develop a tan!
+The longer you expose your skin to UV rays, the higher your chance of burning; however, you also need to spend enough time in the sun to help develop a tan.

 Incorrect Tanning Method

-When tanning, you need to make sure that your skin is exposed to UV rays that will actually change the color of your skin.
+When tanning, ensure your skin is exposed to UV rays that will actually change the color of your skin.

 If your skin burns when you tan, it could be that you are tanning when the sun is too strong, and if you aren’t tanning at all, you might be tanning when the sun is not strong enough.

-Have a look at your weather app to find out what the UV index is for the day you are wanting to tan.
-A UV index of between 3 to 4 is ideal to tan in, as it is not too weak and not too strong!
+Have a look at your weather app to find out what the UV index is for the day you want to tan.
+A UV index of between 3 and 4 is ideal for tanning, as it is neither too weak nor too strong.

 Can Fair Skin Types Tan?

-Fair skin types can tan, but it does take a little more work to tan fair and pale skin, and sometimes it is not actually worth it, as it might do more harm than good.
+Fair skin types can tan, but achieving a tan on fair and pale skin requires a bit more effort.
+Sometimes, it may not be worth it, as it might do more harm than good.

-Your skin type determines how easily you tan, and how easily you burn, with fairer skin types burning much easier than tanning.
+Your skin type determines how easily you tan and how easily you burn, with fairer skin types burning much more easily than tanning.

 Here are some tips that you can use to tan with fair skin: